thaeli/docs-test/volunteer-policy.md

     * Own your experience: create what you want to see at the event.

-    * If youâ€™ve got a great idea, weâ€™ll give you the support needed to make it happen.
+    * If you've got a great idea, we'll give you the support needed to make it happen.

     * Break down barriers between attendees, staff, and guests, allowing everyone to participate in their own way.